sjwilliams/scrollstory/README.md

     easing: 'swing'
 });
 ```
 The easing type for programatic scrolls.
-If jQuery effects core is included in yoru jQuery UI build, all jYuery UI easings are available: http://api.jqueryui.com/easings/.
+If jQuery effects core is included in your jQuery UI build, all jQuery UI easings are available: http://api.jqueryui.com/easings/.
 Otherwise, you'll only have jQuery's built-in 'swing' and 'linear.'
 Tip: 'swing' and 'easeOutQuad' have a natural feel.

 #### checkViewportVisibility
 Type: `Boolean`